-Annie Baker’s “The Flick” puts the mundane into the spotlight
+Annie Baker’s play “The Flick” puts the mundane into the spotlight at Theater Drachengasse.

 Growing up is never easy, as anyone who has ever done so can attest.
 Most of us have resorted to lowering our expectations, or clinging to the vestiges of adolescence as long as possible – yet the pain remains real no matter the age.
 Annie Baker’s The Flick, which won the Pulitzer Prize in 2014, shows this evocatively, by examining the dull daily lives of perennial underachievers and movie theater ushers Sam (Jason Cloud), Avery (Daniel Annoh) and Rose (Denise Teipel), who sweep leftover popcorn from the floor of a rundown Massachusetts cinema.
 When asked “What do you want to be when you grow up?”
 The 35-year-old underpaid Sam gives a heartbreakingly relatable answer: “I already am grown up.”